keymanapp/keyman/windows/src/desktop/help/start/tutorial.md

 Keyboard tool of the Keyman Toolbox.
 You can open the On Screen Keyboard tool from the On Screen Keyboard link in the Keyman menu.

 **Tip:** Some Keyman keyboards do not include an On Screen Keyboard.
-You can usually find help for these keyboards from the Keyboard Usage tool of the Keyman Toolbox.
-You can open the Keyboard Usage tool from the Keyboard Usage link in the Keyman menu.

 ## Step 8